shivamsaboo17/Optimization/README.md

 # Optimization
 Implementation of steepest descent and conjugate gradient algorithms in numpy
+#### Note
+These algorithm work only when the quadratic form of the equation is paraboloid and has no saddle points.
 ## Usage
 ```python
 from optimizers import SteepestDescent, ConjugateDirection